 Every dietary decision you make can either help or harm your immune system.
 Each food we consume is enriched with vitamins, minerals, fats, and proteins that can either boost or hinder your overall health.
-The difference in these nutrients is what gives some foods different benefits, including antiviral capabilities.
-Here’s a list of ten antiviral foods that will help you fight off the flu or coronavirus, including COVID-19.
+The difference in these nutrients is what gives some foods different benefits, including antiviral properties.
+Here’s a list of ten antiviral foods that will help you fight off viral attacks.

 One analysis about how viruses infect cells explained,

 “Once a virus gets inside a cell, it hijacks the cellular processes to produce virally encoded protein that will replicate the virus’s genetic material.
 Viral mechanisms are capable of translocating proteins and genetic material from the cell and assembling them into new virus particles .”– Biophys J.

 So, you want to make sure you are eating foods that not only fight off viruses but also offer support to your healthy cells.
 The best antiviral foods should nourish and rejuvenate compromised cells and aid in cell proliferation.
 With these qualities, antiviral foods can help keep your immune system strong during flu season.

 There are an array of foods that have antioxidant-boosting abilities that will keep your immune system strong.
 However, even some of these nutritious foods have even more benefits.
 They’re antiviral foods!
 That means these food sources can fight off a viral attack.
 Here are the ten antiviral foods that will give you the balanced diet necessary for optimal wellness.

 There’s a reason why garlic keeps vampires away.
 Things that suck that life out of you aren’t a fan of the potent aromatic compounds found in garlic.
 Luckily for us, these molecules make garlic one of the most delicious antiviral foods out there .